vbasavar/Jira-API-Python/README.md

 # Jira-API-Python

+Here are the steps to setup and interact with Jira using Python through oAuth authentication.

 Environment Setup

 1 ) Need to install jira module

+    pip install jira

 2 ) Need to create rsa.pem key and share it with your jira admins to create app link ( <app_link_name> ) at server side.